Official Information in UK Law

 “

 We wish to alert judges to the need to scrutinise applications for disclosure of details about informants with very great care.
 They will need to be astute to see that assertions of a need to know such details, because they are essential to the running of the defence, are justified.
-Even when the informant has participated, the judge will need to consider whether his role so impinges on an issue of interest to the defence, present or potential, as to make disclosure necessary.
+If they are not so justified, then the judge will need to adopt a robust approach in declining to order disclosure.

 That being so, whilst we appreciate the difficulty of this type of issue which faces judges, we have come to the conclusion that the learned judge's exercise of his discretion in the present case cannot be justified.
-Receiving the answer "No" to both those questions, it is unnecessary for us to pursue the other grounds.
+We have invited counsel for the appellant to consider whether he wishes to pursue the other grounds which he has drafted, and we have also asked the prosecution whether this is a matter which they would seek to test at a higher level.

 -